soerenmetje/articles/injections-stripe-search-queries/article-injections-stripe-search-queries.md

 ![A light watercolor painting of injecting into a search box](images/DALL%C2%B7E%202023-05-22%2014.41.14%20-%20Continue%20the%20background%20.png)

-#  Injections in Stripe Search Queries and How to Prevent Them
+# Stripe Search Query Injections and How to Prevent Them

 If you directly use user input in a [Stripe search query](https://stripe.com/docs/search), it is vulnerable to injections.
 Attackers can exploit this to gain read access to all records of your Stripe resource.
 The principle is basically the same as in SQL injections.
 In this article, I propose a fix.